DarthStrom/Moxie/README.md

 }

 ```
-You can also stub for specific set of arguments:
+You can also stub for a specific set of arguments:

 ```swift
 import MockingBird